 So, What IS a tincture, anyway?!
-Simply, a tincture is a liquid herbal extract.
+Simply put, a tincture is a liquid herbal extract.
 A solvent is used to extract the most of the beneficial properties from it.
 [Solvents extract more than a simple suspension would, such as water].
 Solvents are liquids that breaks down the plant/herbs that they are added to.
 The most common solvents are alcohol, vinegar and vegetable glycerin.

 Purified water is included in Shawnee Moon formulas as that suspension.
-So you are getting a product that is not heavily laden with alcohol, just enough to draw out the needed properties and constituents from the herbs to be the most beneficial and has water to allow for suspension needs.
+So you are getting a product that is not heavily laden with alcohol, just enough to draw out the needed properties and constituents from the herbs to be the most beneficial and uses water to allow for suspension needs.
 The alcohol also acts as a natural preservative.

-How long will a tincture last?
+How long will tinctures last?

 If stored at moderate temperatures, away from extremes, in a dark place and properly sealed/resealed, the tinctures will last indefinitely.
-If you noticed the seal has been broken [lid not securely replaced], or the product has been in extreme heat for extended periods, it is possible for the growth of bacteria in side the product.
+If you noticed the seal has been broken (lid not securely replaced), or the product has been in extreme heat for extended periods, it is possible for the growth of bacteria in side the product.
 Always inspect the contents of the product if it has been over 12 months since last use and you suspect improper storage.
-The viability of the product may deteriorate with age, but on the whole, if stored properly, away from sunlight, little to no health value should be lost from your tinctures.
+The viability of the product may deteriorate with age, but on the whole, if stored properly, away from sunlight, little health value should be lost from your tinctures.
 Kept in a cupboard in your home, it should store well and be useful for years to come.